what-if-horizon/what-if-data-donation/README.md

 ## Documentation

-Here you can find the [documentation](https://d3i-infra.github.io/data-donation-task/) of this repository and tutorial articles to get you going.
+This repository is based on the [original data donation repository published by d3i](https://github.com/d3i-infra/data-donation-task).

-## Installation of the data donation task
+Please see that repository, and esepecially their [documentation](https://d3i-infra.github.io/data-donation-task/) for general information about the data donation task and software.

+## Installation and local testing

 In order to start a local instance of the data donation task go through the following steps: